Services

 Access Log

-Access logs can be obtained from journald by using the following command:
+When access logging is enabled, the Director will log all content requests.
+The logs can be obtained from journald by using the following command:

 journalctl SYSLOG_IDENTIFIER=router ACCESSLOG=1